soldonmaybe/Data-Engineer/Practice Case 7/README.md

 - Creating Producer with help of tweepy library of python
 - Using twitter API `https://developer.twitter.com/en` to extract data from twitter
-- Search refference_tweet for 'Kanjuruhan' dan 'PSSI'
+- Search reference_tweet for 'kanjuruhan' and 'valorant